 Vitamin B12 helps keep the blood and nerve cells of the body healthy.
-People who have higher total intakes of vitamin B12 from foods were less likely to have depression.
-Vitamin B12 is found naturally in foods of animal origin such as: shellfish (like clams and mussels), fish, lean beef, and lamb.
+People who have higher total intakes of vitamin B12 from foods were found less likely to have depression.
+Vitamin B12 is found naturally in foods of animal origin such as shellfish (like clams and mussels), fish, lean beef, and lamb.
 Other sources of vitamin B12 include poultry, milk, eggs, and some pre-prepared foods like fortified breakfast cereals.
 Shellfish, beef and other foods of animal origins should be fresh and prepared (cooked) appropriately to avoid some food-related diseases.

 Low levels of vitamin D may cause you to feel depressed.
 It's thought that vitamin D increases the amount of monoamines (a type of neurotransmitter; serotonin is one example) in your brain, which can have an effect on your mood.
-The best source of vitamin D is sunlight, but you can supplement that with some good diet choices including: fortified dairy and non-dairy milk, enriched cereal and juices, fatty fish, and egg yolk.
+The best source of vitamin D is sunlight, but you can supplement that with some good dietary choices including fortified dairy and non-dairy milk, enriched cereal and juices, fatty fish, and egg yolk.

 Alcohol and Depression